 Whether you use scoring to determine loyalty or qualify leads, the idea is the same.
 Filter your audience by their score and send an offer they can’t refuse in response to their past interactions.
-This helps you improve targeting when you send broadcasts and Sponsored Messages.
+This helps you improve targeting when you send broadcasts, text messages, and Sponsored Messages.
 When you pay to send promotional content, you want to be clear on who’s valuable to you as a customer.

 Offer exclusive deals to loyal customers.